 d) Repeat the exercise for as long as is necessary

-39) Apples (or any other crunchy, chewy snack)
+39) Give your child apples (or any other crunchy, chewy snack)

-Just like chewing gum, eating crunchy or chewy snacks have been found to help reduce anxiety and anger.
+Just like chewing gum, eating crunchy or chewy snacks have been found to help reduce anxiety in both children and adults.
 Other chewy foods include dried fruit, dates, celery and cheese.

-Just like watching fish, looking at an indoor fountain can help your child calm down.
+Just like watching fish, looking at an indoor fountain can help calm an anxious child.
 Sand-timers can also be relaxing.
 For example, getting your child a 5-minute sand-timer can make it easier to focus on something else for a set period of time.

 42) The 5-4-3-2-1 coping technique

 Drawing is an effective way to help an anxious or stressed child cope with their anxiety.
-They can either draw what he is feeling or draw whatever comes to mind.
+They can either draw what they are feeling or whatever comes to mind.

-Finger painting helps distract your child from her worries which helps calm her down.
+Finger painting helps distract your child from their worries which helps calm them down.
 Finger painting is also an awesome sensory activity that makes it possible for them to express themselves.

 Reading is a great way to help your child deal with anxious feelings.
-However, there are a few things to keep in mind when choosing your child’s books.
+Here a few tips if you have a reluctant reader.

-Stress Balls are a sensory activity that allow your child to calm anxiety by focusing on his sense of touch.
-They come in many different shapes and colors and you can also make your own stress balls with minimal materials.
+Stress Balls are a sensory activity that allow your child to calm anxiety by focusing on their sense of touch.
+They come in many different shapes and colors and you can also make your own with simple everyday materials.

-Skipping distracts your child from his anxiety and this physical activity helps reduce her anxious feelings.
+Skipping distracts your child from their anxiety and this physical activity helps reduce their anxious feelings.

 An exercise ball can help release your child’s stress, anxiety and hyperactivity.

 Recognizing these triggers also makes it easier to identify a more lasting approach to helping your child cope with their anxiety.
-The Emotions kit is an age-appropriate resource that can help your child learn to identify different emotions, work on what triggers those emotions, and identify ways to deal with those emotions in a socially appropriate manner.
+The Emotions kit is an age-appropriate resource that can help them learn to identify different emotions, work on what triggers those emotions, and identify ways to deal with them in a socially appropriate manner.
 This kit can teach you how to calm an anxious child.